MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_00_Lab0_Ex0_Lab_Setup.md

 # Lab Setup: Preparing Your Environment for Administration

+In this lab you'll configure and prepare your environment for administration tasks.
+By following the provided steps, you'll ensure that essential features and settings are enabled in advance, allowing for an easier learning experience in upcoming lab activities.
+This preparation will include activating necessary features, setting up administrative permissions, and ensuring the proper configuration of key elements.
+Completing this lab setup will provide you with a solid foundation for effectively administering and managing your environment throughout the rest of the lab modules.

+## Task - Enable Audit in the Microsoft Purview portal

-In this task, we'll focus on enabling the audit functionality in the Microsoft Purview portal.
+In task, we'll focus on enabling Audit in the Microsoft Purview compliance portal.
 Enabling audit allows you to track and monitor activities within the portal, ensuring visibility and accountability.
-By following the provided steps, we will configure and activate the audit feature in advance, providing a comprehensive audit trail for the subsequent lab activities.
+By following the provided steps, we will configure and activate the audit feature in advance, providing a comprehensive audit trail for the subsequent lab activities

-## Task - Enable Audit in the Microsoft Purview portal

 1. In **Microsoft Edge**, navigate to **https://compliance.microsoft.com** and log into the Microsoft Purview portal as the MOD Administrator, admin@WWLxZZZZZZ.onmicrosoft.com (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).